zormanmarlo/continuum_nucleation_MC/README.md

 # Continuum Monte Carlo Model for Simulation of Nucleation

 ## Overview
 This code enables simulation of speciation and nucleation in a continuous coordinate space.
+Ions are represented as spherical particles.
 Interactions are calculated based on a user-supplied set of tabulated potentials, which should be placed in the potentials/ directory.
-Repulsive potentials are switched from the infinitely dilute form to a screened form as a function of cluster size when two like ions are within the clus_cutoff of the same unlike ion and within the counter_cutoff of each other.
-For now, screened potentials are hardcoded for the JC and Dang forcefields.
-YOU MUST set whether you are using Dange or JC by copying the specific _FF_system.py_ file to _system.py_.
-There is a much better way of doing this, it is on the todo list.

 ## Use example
 Information for a simulation run is contained in the config file.